Satisfactory Academic Progress

 3. Advanced Integration Level – 14 months

-3. In order to ensure timely progress toward their degrees and maintain satisfactory academic standing, students must:
+3. In order to ensure timely progress toward their degrees and maintain Satisfactory Academic Progress (SAP), students must:

 1. Complete the Foundations Level within three years of matriculation to the Larner College of Medicine.